See what your support can do!

 Where will my money go?

-91% of donations, including donated supplies, go to our vital charity work, and 9% help us grow awareness and our funding.
-Learn how we spend our money
+92% of donations, including donated supplies, go to our vital charity work, and 8% help us grow awareness and our funding.

 See our work in action

-Irish Aid: Department of Foreign Affairs logo
+Irish Aid: Department of Foreign Affairs and Trade logo.

 Sightsavers and Irish Aid have worked together for more than a decade to provide eye care, support people with disabilities and fight debilitating diseases.
 In 2017, Sightsavers and Irish Aid launched a collaboration in Cameroon, Liberia, Senegal and Sierra Leone to support communities throughout the region.